Frabosco/Big-dara-integration/README.md

-# Big Data Integration Report
+# Big Data Integration: Schema Alignment and Record Linkage

 This repository contains implementations of some approaches of big data integration, focusing on the tasks of schema alignment and record linkage.
 Below is a brief overview of these tasks and the methods implemented in the repo.
 <br/>